Vietnam

 Bell and Drum Towers (钟鼓楼)

-Both the Bell Tower (left photo below) and Drum Tower (right photo below) are located at the northern end of the central axis to the north of Di'anmen Street.
-These two towers are placed 91-meters apart.
+Both the Bell Tower (left photo below) and Drum Tower (right photo below) are located at the north of Di'anmen Street.
+These two towers are 91-meters apart seperated by a rectangular square.

 History of the Towers